OscPop/Pokedex/README.md

 ## Data
-The data is taken from https://pokemondb.net/pokedex/all.
+The data is taken from https://pokemondb.net/pokedex/all and the original table looks like this:
 ![Pokedex first rows](/images/pokedex_first_rows.png "first rows of pokedex")
 Source: https://pokemondb.net/pokedex/all